glebb/rocksmithconvert/README.md

 The basic idea is to use pyrocksmith to parse the files and bundle everything to a nice and clean standalone osx app without additional dependencies.
 Batteries included.
-This is achieved by using pyinstaller to create a single executable from PyQt app and then Platypus to bundle it as an osx app.
-Platypus packaging is used only for convenience, to allow dropping files straight on top of the app icon, which pyinstaller doesn't seem to handle easily.
+This is achieved by using pyinstaller to create a single executable from PyQt app.

 ### Requirements ###
 * Qt 5